Danielle Peck

 Danielle Marie Peck (born September 14, 1978) is an American country music artist.
 Signed to the independent Big Machine Records label in 2005, Peck released her self-titled debut album, which produced the Top 30 country hits "I Don't", "Findin' a Good Man", and "Isn't That Everything".
 A fourth single, "Bad for Me", charted in mid-2007.
-Peck is now heard as a host on "Y2 Kountry" a country music radio station on Sirius XM radio.
+Peck is now heard as a host on "Y2Kountry," a country music station on Sirius XM radio.